 affiliation or association with the Ohio Flags of Honor

-STATEMENT: The Ohio Flags of Honor Foundation solicits
+STATEMENT: The Ohio Flags of Honor Memorial solicits

 private and corporate donations, but it does not maintain a